From BR Bullpen

 DiMuro was not informed by Japanese officials of the higher strike zone in Japan or the level of violence against umpires in the country.
 Early in the season, he ran into conflict with Taiwanese slugger Yasuaki Taiho of the Chunichi Dragons over a called strike.
 Taiho hit DiMuro in the chest and almost knocked him down.
 Leo Gomez, Taiho's teammate, came to DiMuro's rescue.
 When Taiho only got a letter of reprimand in response, DiMuro was ordered by the American League to return to the USA because of safety concerns.

 DiMuro was involved in an embarrassing play in a game between the Cleveland Indians and New York Yankees at New Yankee Stadium on June 26, 2012.
 With two outs in the 7th inning, the Indians' Jack Hannahan hit a pop-up towards the left field stands; Yankees LF Dewayne Wise dove into the crowd, and then came up pretending he had made the catch, running back towards his dugout and high-fiving teammate Derek Jeter along the way.
 DiMuro never asked to see the ball, as proper protocol dictates, and indeed, it was still in the stands, as Wise had never made the catch.
-However, it was left to stand, much to Hannahan's dismay, and DiMuro ejected him when he went back to take his position and argued with the umpire after seeing a replay in the clubhouse.
+However, the call was left to stand, much to Hannahan's dismay, and DiMuro ejected him when he went back to take his position and argued with the umpire after seeing a replay in the clubhouse.
 After the game, DiMuro admitted his mistake: "I went out on the ball and saw the ball into [Wise's] glove in the stands.
 He disappeared into the stands, and I believed that the ball was in his glove.
 In hindsight, I should have asked him to show me the ball, since he fell into the stands and out of my line of vision."